Simply-typed constant-domain modal lambda calculus I: distanced beta reduction and combinatory logic: Pure combinatory logic and the weak lambda calculus

-The following technical proposition is the combinatory analogue of the lambda calculus identity $\big(\lbd{v}{A}{M}\big)[u:=N]\equiv \lbd{v}{A}{\big(M[u:=N]\big)}$, when variables $\typd{v}{A}, \typd{u}{B}$ are distinct.
+The following technical proposition is the combinatory analogue of the lambda calculus identity $\big(\lbd{v}{A}{M}\big)[u:=N]\equiv \lbd{v}{A}{\big(M[u:=N]\big)}$, when variables $\typd{v}{A}, \typd{u}{B}$ are distinct and $v$ does not occur free in $N$.
 It is more complicated in combinatory logic simply because the combinatory abstracts are defined via a large number of case breaks.
-Further, unlike the usual $\mathsf{SKI}$-combinatory logic, we get a weak equality in our $\mathsf{BCDKW}$-combinatory logic rather than a literal identity of terms (cf. \cite[Lemma 2.28 (c) p.
+Further, unlike the usual $\mathsf{SKI}$-combinatory logic, we get a weak equality in our $\mathsf{BCDKW}$-combinatory logic rather than a literal identity of terms, unless we restrict to a signature with no constants of state type (cf. \cite[Lemma 2.28 (c) p.
 29]{Hindley2008-vw}).
-Finally, it is worth noting that this is the technical proposition which mandates the inclusion of the Cardinal-to-Dardinal weak reduction (cf. Remark~\ref{rmk:cardinal2dardingal}).
-This technical proposition gets used in Proposition~\ref{prop:missinglink}, which in turn gets used in the proof of Theorem~\ref{thm:frommltuptoclt}.
+We use this proposition in the proof of Proposition~\ref{prop:missinglink}, which in turn is used in the proof of Theorem~\ref{thm:frommltuptoclt}.